Urban Villages and APARIUM Hotel Group | Populus Hotel GHG Emissions Dashboard

 Community-Wide and Municipal GHG Emissions Inventories; Climate Action Task Force Facilitation

 Lotus worked with the City of Mission, Kansas to complete the City’s 2022 community-wide and municipal operations greenhouse gas emissions inventories.
 Additionally, Lotus was tasked with creating inventory management plans for each inventory for the City to use in updating the inventories in future years.
 Lotus summarized the results of both inventories in a final report and developed a Storymap to communicate the results of the inventories to the wider community.
-Rachel also presented the results to the City Council and helped facilitate a community meeting aimed at gathering input from community members about sustainability efforts in the City and greater Kansas City region.
+Lotus also presented the results to the City Council and helped facilitate a community meeting aimed at gathering input from community members about sustainability efforts in the City and greater Kansas City region.

 Additionally, Mission contracted with Lotus to help assist the newly hired City Administrator with updates to the greenhouse gas emissions inventories as well as to facilitate the City’s Climate Action Plan Task Force.
 The Task Force is charged with helping City officials to prioritize and implement actions within the City’s climate action plan.
 Lotus facilitated 4 meetings with the Task Force and assisted the Task Force in developing a Prioritization Matrix for the City’s climate action strategies.